fenok/react-router-typesafe-routes/README.md

 #### Caveats

 -   If you are writing a custom transformer for query, make sure that it doesn't throw.
 This way, you would be able to parse any query safely.
-The easiest way to achieve that is to use the `optional` helper, like the built-in transformers do.
+The easiest way to achieve that is to use the `optional` helper as the built-in transformers do.

 -   `query-string` technically always lets you store nulls inside arrays, but they get converted to empty strings with certain array formats.
 It's quite tedious to type, and I doubt that anyone needs this.